-Dr. James Gangwisch and his colleagues examined the health data for roughly 70,000 women between the ages of 50 and 79, compiled as part of the National Institutes of Health Women’s Health Initiative Observational Study.
-By focusing on glycemic index scores and comparing them to diet as well as rates of depression, they discovered that eating a lot of highly refined carbs and added sugars (like those found in white bread, white rice, snack foods, and sugary drinks) increases the risk for depression later in life.
+They examined the health data for roughly 70,000 women between the ages of 50 and 79, compiled as part of the National Institutes of Health Women’s Health Initiative Observational Study.
+By focusing on glycemic index scores and comparing them to diet as well as rates of depression, researchers discovered that eating a lot of highly refined carbs and added sugars (like those found in white bread, white rice, snack foods and sugary drinks) increases the risk for depression later in life.

 On a positive note, researchers observed that women who ate more dietary fiber—especially in the form of vegetables, fruits, and whole grains—and who avoided sugary beverages were less likely to develop depression after menopause, suggesting that dietary changes may play an important role in the prevention and treatment of depressive disorders.